-Of the full-time students who successfully sat a range of A level examinations during the 2016-17 academic year over 68% of grades were A* to B – compared to a national average for England of 53%.
-Just over 82% of grades were A* to C – compared to a national average for England of 77%.
+Of the full-time students who successfully sat a range of A level examinations during the 2018-19 academic year 44% of grades were A* & A – compared to a national average for England of 26%.
+Almost 81% of grades were A* to C – compared to a national average for England of 76%.

 GCSE examination grades

 In addition to our sixth form students, we also accept a small number of GCSE students each year.
 Selection is likewise based on an assessment of each student’s aptitude to benefit from the tutorial method of learning, whatever his or her ability.

 Approximately 15,000 tutorial reports are submitted by our tutors each academic year.
 Over many years Greene’s has provided courses of individual tuition using selected tutors who give feedback to students by way of a written report after each tutorial.
 These tutorial reports – named ‘slips’ as they were originally small slips of paper – are the main way in which students are able to measure their progress.